KenBigelow/BCNET-2024-Spack-Container-Workshop/docs/source/index.rst

 .. code-block:: console

   $ spack load apptainer
-  $ spack containerize > spack-user-dcm2niix.def
+  $ spack containerize > spack-user-ffmpeg.def
-  $ apptainer build spack-user-dcm2niix.sif spack-user-dcm2niix.def
+  $ apptainer build spack-user-ffmpeg.sif spack-user-ffmpeg.def

 Spack will then build from source everything needed for the container and package it within the output .sif file.